 Things to consider that are typically wants and not needs:

 - Larger home or living space

 - Pampering like: manicures, pedicures, professional hair styling, massages or spa treatments

 - Entertainment like: new video games, movie theater tickets, or amusement parks

-Everything about how to live frugally will fall into place under these windows.
-Once you realize what you have coming and going out each month, you can begin to focus on how and where to save money.
+Once you realize what you have coming in and going out each month, you can begin to focus on how and where to save money.
 Using coupons, eliminating expenses and cutting corners can all be done better once you understand what your true financial needs are.